 If we used the world’s resources as efficiently as our bodies treat the nutrients in the food we eat, our planet would be in a far better state.

-See here for the full list of PhD Scholarships available in Reconfigurable Systems funded by the MacDiarmid Institute and how to apply.
+Full list of PhD scholarships available in Reconfigurable Systems funded by the MacDiarmid Institute and how to apply.

 Annual Report